🔄

 Ask any seasoned wearer and they’ll tell you: a well-fitted ring changes everything.
 It doesn’t just feel right physically—it deepens the psychological experience.

-One user once described it to me like this: “When the ring fits just right, my brain relaxes.
+One Lockd customer once described it to me like this: “When the ring fits just right, my brain relaxes.
 It feels like my body and the device finally agree.”

 That sense of stability is what makes long-term wear possible.